Drug Sales and Firearm Possession: Charges Dismissed at Trial

 Mr. Griffin investigated and came up with an alternative theory and a defense for trial.
 The most difficult fact was the drugs being found in the client’s pocket.
 To combat the sales charge, Mr. Griffin retained an expert on drug sales vs. personal possession.
 Mr. Griffin and the expert were able to determine that the drugs were not packaged in a way that indicates sales and that no scales were found in the house.

 The second issue was the firearm.
 Mr. Griffin learned that the client’s roommate had received the gun (which turned out to be stolen) from a friend which she had obtained for protection.
-The roommate’s story checked out because Mr. Griffin was able to get a court file from Washington State were the roommate was listed as the key witness in a triple murder case.
+The roommate’s story checked out because Mr. Griffin was able to get a court file from Washington State where the roommate was listed as the key witness in a triple murder case.
 The roommate had moved to San Diego to escape the dangers that the case presented in Washington State and, upon moving to San Diego, obtained the stolen gun for protection.

 As the trial date grew closer, Mr. Griffin filed several motions, including a Penal Code § 995 motion (motion to dismiss).
 The purpose of these motions was to limit what the prosecutor could argue at trial.
 The client faced several firearm enhancements that significantly increased his exposure.
 Mr. Griffin was able to successfully argue that these enhancements required that the defendant be “personally armed.”
 Because the gun was found in a closet, Mr. Griffin was able to argue that these enhancements must be dismissed.